EmmanuelLefevre/Documentations/terminals_config.md

 ```shell
 choco install nerd-fonts-hack
 ```
 Alternatively you can download them here without using chocolatey, you should install it manually.
 Just click on it, windows will do the rest 😜

 [Nerd Fonts Download Site](https://www.nerdfonts.com/font-downloads)

 Now you can use the nerd font that you downloaded in PowerShell or VsCode, just setup in each one.
 ## NEOVIM
 Neovim is a powerfull text editor.
 It is directly inspired by Vim (a very common editor on Unix-type operating systems), of which it is a derivative (fork).

 [Neovim Wiki](https://github.com/neovim/neovim/blob/master/INSTALL.md)

-### Install Neovim
+Installation:
 ```shell
 winget install --id=Neovim.Neovim -e
 ```
-Check installation (if the text editor opens that mean everything is good 😍)
+Check installation (if the text editor opens that mean everything is good 😍):
 ```shell
 nvim
 ```